tlugger/face_recognize/README.md

 Output
 -------
-A signal containing the entry that was added to the rethink database
+A signal containing the facial encoding, user id, and name

 sample signal: